nickmalleson/SmartBuilding-master/README.md

     DatabasePlotter().plot_from_database(rooms = ['0-Café', '0-Exhibition-Area', '2-Open-Office']

-Other arguments can be set as inputs:
+Other input arguments can also be set or left as default:

     time_from   Default: first available
     time_to     Default: time now
     parameters  Default: all ['occupancy', 'voc', 'co2', 'temperature', 'pressure', 'humidity', 'lux', 'noise']
     overlay     Default: 1 - overlay plots from the differnet sensors aggregate   Default: 0 - do not aggregate seperate    Default: 1 - different plots for different rooms

 For example: